These days, having a case of the Mondays every Monday morning and being miserable in a boring 9-to-5 job is normal—but that’s no way to live.

 What you do best includes your natural talents, skills and character strengths.
 These should be tasks or roles that come easily to you and have been pointed out to you by others.
 Here are some examples: I’m a great writer.
 I can analyze numbers effortlessly.
 People have told me I’m an excellent salesperson.

-What you love to do most would involve any activities and tasks you look forward to and that make you come alive.
+What you love to do most would involve any activities, tasks, and passions you look forward to and that make you come alive.
 For example: Working with kids lights me up.
 Helping someone work through a personal issue so they can take control of their life leaves me feeling energized.
 Solving complex problems makes time fly by.

 What results you want to produce is about considering what problems you love to solve, what solutions you love to create, and what people group you most want to help.
 For example: I enjoy helping young mothers (people group) get through the first year of parenthood (problem) by teaching them how to schedule their days (solution).
 I love when a small-business owner (people group) is able to free up time to scale their business (problem) because I’m managing their payroll and bookkeeping (solution).